Eating during Cancer Treatment

-You may need a swallowing test to find out what kinds of foods and liquids are best for you.
+You may need a swallow test to find out what kinds of foods and liquids are best for you.
 Eat small meals that are high in calories and protein every few hours.
-Drink liquids between meals instead of with meals so you do not get full too quickly.
 Eat moist foods, or make dry foods moist with gravies, sauces, and dressings.
 Ask your healthcare provider what consistency your foods should have.

 Manage a sore mouth, tongue, or throat:

-- Eat foods that are soft, moist, and blenderized (foods thinned in a blender), because they are easy to chew and swallow.
+- Eat foods that are soft, moist, and blenderized (foods thinned in a blender).
+These are easy to chew and swallow.
 Use liquids to moisten dry foods.
 Drink plenty of liquids.

 - Do not have foods and drinks that can increase mouth and throat pain.
 Examples are foods and drinks that are spicy, salty, acidic, very hot, or very cold.
 Acidic foods include tomatoes, oranges, and other citrus fruits.
 Do not eat foods that are crisp or tough.
-If you take a vitamin and mineral supplement, crush it and add it to a food.
+If you take a vitamin or mineral supplement, ask if you can crush it and add it to a food.